Last updated on May 7th, 2021.

 To Make The Dough

-Place all the ingredients in a bowl of a standing mixer.
-Using the paddle attachment mix on low speed just to combine all of the ingredients.
+1. Place the flour, sugar, yeast, and salt in a bowl of a standing mixer and use the paddle attachment to blend.

-Replace the the paddle attachment with the dough hook and mix until a smooth and sticky dough forms.
-About 4-5 minutes.
+3. Replace the paddle attachment with the dough hook and mix for about three minutes until you have a dough ball.

 To Make the Cream Cheese Filling

-Place the dough on a clean and smooth surface.
-Divide dough into 2 even parts.
+2. Place the dough on a clean and smooth surface, lightly floured.
+Divide dough into two even parts.

-With a rolling pin, roll each dough piece into 12" wide and twice as long as the pan you are using.
+3. With a rolling pin, roll each dough piece into a rectangle 12" wide and twice as long as the pan you are using.

-Spread cream cheese filling (1/2 or 1/4) leaving 1" empty space at the center of the dough and the edges.
+4. Spread cream cheese filling, leaving 1" empty space at the center of the dough and the edges.

 The Guava does not need to be crowded, some gaps between the stripes are best.

-Roll the filled dough starting from the farther edge towards you and fold it in half in a way the edges are meeting.
+6. Roll the filled dough starting from the farther edge towards you and fold it in half in a way the ends meet.

-Allow the braided Babkas to rest and rise for about 3-4 hours (or over night).
+8. Allow the braided Babkas to rest and rise for about 2 hours.

 Hello.
 I am confused by this recipe, specifically with the guava and cream cheese filling.